ginogeorgiev/Unity-Prototyping-Toolkit/docs/Core Logic/Attributes/BetterTooltip.md

 Why better?
-The normal Tooltip attributes never indicates whether a Tooltip is there or not, with this it always shows an Icon when there is a Tooltip in the inspector.
+The normal Tooltip attributes never indicates whether a Tooltip is there or not, with this it always shows an icon when there is a Tooltip in the inspector.

 How to use: